gbmhunter/blog/content/pages/electronics/projects/luxcity-uv-tonic-control-system/_index.md

-{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/freetronics-relay-driver-schematic-snapshot-of-1-channel.png" caption="Part of the schematics for the Freetronics 8-channel relay driver shield showing one channel." caption-position="bottom" width="500px" >}}
+{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/freetronics-relay-driver-schematic-snapshot-of-1-channel.png" caption="Part of the schematics for the Freetronics 8-channel relay driver shield showing one channel."  width="500px" >}}